Gaspare Pacchierotti

-Gaspare Pacchierotti (21 May 1740 – 28 October 1821) was a mezzo-soprano castrato, and one of the most famous singers of his time.
+Gaspare Pacchierotti (/it/; variants of his names include Gasparo and Pacchiarotti; 21 May 1740 – 28 October 1821) was a mezzo-soprano castrato, and one of the most famous singers of his time.

+Life

 Training and first appearances

 Details of his early life are scarce.
 It is possible that he studied with Mario Bittoni, maestro di cappella in the cathedral of his home city, Fabriano.
 Under the stage name of Porfirio Pacchierotti, he made his début in Baldassare Galuppi's opera Le nozze di Dorina at the Teatro dei Nobili in Perugia during the carnival season of 1759, playing, as young castrati often did, a female role: Livietta.
 He made further appearances under his assumed name in Venice (1764) and Innsbruck (1765).
 On this latter occasion he sang Acronte in Hasse's Romolo ed Ersilia on the occasion of the marriage of Peter Leopold of Habsburg-Lorraine, future Grand Duke of Tuscany and Holy Roman Emperor, and the Infanta Maria Luisa of Spain.
 Here, for the first time, he encountered the famous castrato Gaetano Guadagni, then at the height of his career.